 Foster described the reproductions as printed on 'heavy paper' (p.
 16).

-Each Rakusan design was only reproduced in a single reduced size.
+Each of the reproduced Rakusan designs were only offered in a single (typically reduced) size.

 The booklet listed that one design was reproduced at nearly original size at (13" x 18") for $6.00 each;